Ayfri/Kore/website/src/jsMain/resources/markdown/doc/oop/OOP_Utilities.md

 - **Systems such as timers, cooldowns, boss bars, and spawners** generate their own supporting commands and objectives.
 - **Your Kotlin code reads closer to gameplay intent**, which makes larger datapacks easier to maintain.

-You do not have to go “all in”: the OOP layer is meant to sit on top of Kore, not replace it.
+You do not have to go "all in": the OOP layer is meant to sit on top of Kore, not replace it.

 ## Typical workflow